IHeartSwanie/IHeartSwanie/README.md

-guess who got lazy with their READme !!
+guess who got lazy with their README !!

 (not me 100% dawg..)